 As a part of the overall educational program, Career, Technical, and Agricultural Education (CTAE) is designed to provide students with competencies to make them aware of and prepared to pursue further education or successfully enter a related career field.
 Each career cluster is subdivided into pathways which lead to careers in dynamic, rapidly changing industries that have exciting futures.
 A major goal of CTAE is college and career readiness.
 While CTAE prepares students for careers requiring less than a baccalaureate degree, CTAE has a long tradition of preparing students who continue their education at the post-secondary level.
 These programs concentrate on the development of essential technical skills that are vital to the success of people entering the workforce.
 Just as important as the technical skills are the skills developed in leadership through the comprehensive nature of the programs.
 Since their inception, Career, Technical, and Agricultural Education programs have trained youth in the skills necessary to assume leadership positions.
 Competition has increased as we have moved from a national to an international economy, and leadership training has taken on increasing importance among our youth.
-People will be needed who not only have an understanding of the technical aspects of the issues but who also have an understanding of the ethical and philosophical issues.
+People will be needed who not only have an understanding of the technical assume.